 The manufacturer, Excelitas, has put forth two conditions: (1) To ensure that these units are sold for instructional labs, each purchaser must be a member of ALPhA.
 The detectors carry labels specifying that these units belong in the undergraduate instructional labs and not in research labs.
 These educational detectors have reduced specs, notably a higher background dark count rate, compared to other models from the company.
 (2) Secondly, the manufacturer will not accept individual orders.
 The orders must be made instead through the Excelitas distributor, Pacer.

 Please note that ALPhA is only an intermediary for the purchase and assumes no liability or responsibilities with respect to these detectors; the manufacture, service, and warranty are provided by and the responsibility of Excelitas Corporation.

-How do I purchase single photon detectors?
+How do I purchase detectors?
+What is the process?

 We are currently establishing a process through the Excelitas distributor, Pacer.
 This information will be updated as soon as it is formalized.